Last updated: 27 11 2020

 Work and entrepreneurship

 Karlskrona has a varied labour market, with everything from hospitals to international corporations.
-Major employers include ABB High Voltage Cables, Dynapac, Roxrec, Karlskrona municipality, Ericsson, Saab Kockums, Auralight and Blekinge County Council.
+Major employers include ABB High Voltage Cables, Dynapac, Roxrec, Karlskrona municipality, Ericsson, Saab Kockums, Auralight and Region Blekinge.
 National organisations such as the Swedish Coast Guard, the Swedish Armed Forces and Boverket (the National Board of Housing, Building and Planning) are also big employers.

 Nyföretagarcentrum is a service centre for anyone who wants to start their own business.
 Read more on Nyföretagarcentrum Karlskrona's website.